-• eating unnatural quantities of fat and protein
+• eating unnatural quantities of fat and protein for the human body

-• eating cholesterol
+• eating exogenous cholesterol

 • eating stress, inflammation, and disease